 Greystone has 8 registered nurses, a 24 hour a day resident doctor, and a full time Pediatrician (Dr. Margaret) to care for your daughter’s needs.
 Should an accident or illness be untreatable at our camp, we have arrangements for professional service in both Hendersonville, NC, and Greenville, SC.
 Every effort will be made to contact parents before treatment is administered.

 Prior to Opening Day, please contact us to discuss any health concerns.
 For your daughter’s sake, as well as the health of other campers, please do not bring her to camp if she has had a fever or other illness within 24 hours of Opening Day.
 Please call us to discuss this with us.

-Please be sure that we have your daughter’s Online Health Form and Physical Form on file by May 1st (these will be available in the spring).
+Please be sure that we have your daughter’s Online Health Form and Physical Form on file before the deadline (these will be available in the spring).
 If there are changes to your daughter’s health condition after submitting your form, contact the office and we will update her records.